Galah: As food

 The galah has historically been eaten by humans.
 Galah meat recipes were published in Australian newspapers in the 1930s, alongside jokes about the alleged toughness and unpalatable nature of the bird's flesh.

 Cultural references

-"Galah" is also derogatory Australian slang, synonymous with 'fool', 'clown' or 'idiot'.
-Because of the bird's distinctive bright pink colour, it is also used for gaudy dress.
-A detailed description of the Australian slang term can be found in the standup comedy performance of Paul Hogan, titled Stand Up Hoges.
-Another famous user of the slang "galah" is Alf Stewart from Home and Away, who is often heard saying "Flaming galah!" when he is riled by somebody.
+"Galah" is also derogatory Australian slang, synonymous with "fool", "clown", or "idiot".
+Because of the bird's distinctive bright pink colour, the term is also used to describe gaudy dress.
+A detailed description of the slang term can be found in the stand-up comedy performance of Paul Hogan, titled Stand Up Hoges.
+Another well-known user of the term "galah" is Alf Stewart from Home and Away, who is often heard saying "Flaming galah!" when he is irritated.

-The Australian representative team of footballers that played a series of test matches of international rules football against Irish sides in the late 1960s adopted the nickname "The Galahs" after a disparaging reference to their uniform.
+The Australian representative team of footballers who played a series of test matches of international rules football against Irish sides in the late 1960s adopted the nickname "The Galahs" after a disparaging reference to their uniform.

-Angry Birds includes a pink bird named Stella who is intended to be based on a Galah.